dbrownidau/constitution/new_constitution.md

 16.4.
 Existing votes may be changed at any time before the votes are counted at the annual general meeting

+16.5.
+Election of the Officers of the Association and members of the Committee occurs at the AGM and takes effect at the conclusion of the meeting

 ## 17. President

 In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the President to :